SergioQuijanoRey/punto/README.md

 * All actions performed with the same cli app
 * Heavily inspired on [dotbot](https://github.com/anishathalye/dotbot)
 * All actions that can be performed will be described in `yaml` config files that punto reads and executes
+    * Therefore, you can create your own structures as you like, no fixed structure imposed to you
-* When usable, this project will be used in [my dotfiles](https://github.com/sergioquijanorey/dotfiles)
+* This project is used on [my personal dotfiles](https://github.com/sergioquijanorey/dotfiles)
+* **Not stable at the moment**.
+See the TODO list at the end.

 ## Actions that you can perform with punto